datalogism/12ShadesOfRDFSyntax/eval/readMe.md

 ## Why we do need to better formalise our metrics?

 This is still important to formalise with math a metric or any computation methods, especially because our initial definitions were so vague and conducted to several issues.

+* [Issue.1] When the saturation doesn't happen on a fold $V_M$ has no value and we are not able to compute $S_{M_f}$.
-* [Issue.1] When the saturation doesn't happen on a fold we do not know how to aggregate velocity metric ($V_M$)
+* [Issue.2] When the saturation doesn't happen on a fold we do not know how to aggregate velocity metric ($V_M$)
-* [Issue.2] The stability process initially proposed was described as "the ratio of epochs during which a metric gets worse after the first saturation" but this definition relates more to instability metric than stability, so we corrected it.
+* [Issue.3] The stability process initially proposed was described as "the ratio of epochs during which a metric gets worse after the first saturation" but this definition relates more to instability metric than stability, so we corrected it.

-Let's take a look at a concrete example illustrated on Fig~\ref{fig1} where $nb_{runs}=4$ illustrating [Issue.1] on the computation of the velocity ( $V_{F^-_1}$).
+Let's take a look at a concrete example illustrated on Fig~\ref{fig1} where $nb_{runs}=4$ illustrating [Issue.1] & [Issue.2] on the computation of the velocity ( $V_{F^-_1}$).

 ![Image Example](https://github.com/datalogism/12ShadesOfRDFSyntax/blob/main/eval/MetricsExample.png)